Async Build Execution and Cache Strategies

 hashFiles('**/CMakeLists.txt') + runner.os + matrix.arch |

-Cache keys must incorporate the target OS, CPU architecture, and Python ABI tag.
-Geospatial C-extensions are highly sensitive to glibc versions and compiler toolchain updates.
-A cache hit from a manylinux_2_28 runner will fail ABI validation on a manylinux_2_34 target.
-Always scope cache paths explicitly:
+Every key must incorporate the target OS, CPU architecture, and Python ABI tag.
+Geospatial C-extensions are acutely sensitive to glibc versions and compiler updates: a cache hit produced on a manylinux_2_28 runner will fail ABI validation when restored onto a manylinux_2_34 target.
+Scope the compiler-artifact cache explicitly and provide a prefix-only restore-keys fallback so a near-miss still seeds an incremental build:

 - name: Cache compiler artifacts